Date: Thursday 24 August 2017

 GCSE results at Oxford Spires Academy

-65% of students achieved an A*-C in mathematics
+62% of students achieved an 4+ (C equivalent) in mathematics

-Especially strong results were achieved by a number of departments and special mention should go to: English 84%, Spanish – 73% A*-C, Geography -73% A*-C, Business – 73% A*-C and Maths 65% A*-C
+Especially strong results were achieved by a number of departments and special mention should go to: English/ English Literature 84% 4+, Maths 62% 4+, French 79% A*-C, Geography 80% A*-C and Drama 60% A*-C

 There are some extraordinary personal successes:

-Congratulations go to the students for their hard work, and of course to parents too.
-Oxford Spires also congratulates and thanks all, teaching and support staff for their dedication that makes such success possible.
+Congratulations go to the students and teachers for their hard work, and of course to parents too.

 Mrs Croft said: “We are delighted with the successes achieved by students in this year group.
+The outstanding attainment will enable so many to have bright futures.
 Students and staff worked incredibly hard and have reaped the benefit.
 We are so proud of the students’ outstanding success.”

 Tony Brett, Chair of Governors said, “The students have worked extremely hard and impressively productively with their teachers, who have often gone the extra mile to enable the students to achieve at the highest level, to be the best they can be.
 I am delighted to see such success.
 Not only are the students a credit to Oxford Spires and excelling in their extra-curricular activities, they are making exceptional progress and opening further opportunities for themselves.
 I am incredibly proud of all of them and they should be too!”